mdulin2/SC3/README.md

 		- When adding a new authorization (by adding a certain value), make a call that will do this not once but twice.
 		- This will overall into the next field, which happens to make them an admin (give them the flag at this point)
 		- Permission model based upon bits being set (overflow)
-- **JWTs**:
-	- Login (2)
-	- Decode JWT (4)
-	- Crack and resign (8)
-- Deserialization/Command Injection/Something (Ken)
-- **POST_DELETE**:
-	- Make POST and DELETE requests to an endpoint
-- **Nailterest**:
-	- Storage of favorite links (pictures, text files, etc.)
-	- Use this feature to grab data from a localhost server that is running.
-This is also known as SSRF
-- Regex Bypass Quiz
-- Client Side Trust of Bar Codes (9):
-	- Bar codes hold data.
-But, this data is known and cannot be trusted by itself.

 ### Memory Corruption
 - Buffer Overflow series (buf_series)(6):